Updated: 28th February 2021

 It's easy to walk around coastal areas and think them unlikely places to find bees.
-However, next time you visit such places, look more closely.
-The flora, which may be less visible in such places, nevertheless could be supporting all kinds of interesting bee species, such as the coastal leafcutter bee - Megachile maritima.
+However, next time you visit such areas, look more closely.
+The flora, which may be less visible in such environments, nevertheless could be supporting all kinds of interesting bee species, such as the coastal leafcutter bee - Megachile maritima.

 This a dark brownish bee.
 Megachile maritima females measure approximately 9 - 10.5mm, the males are of a similar size.
 Males have bushy hair on the front feet.